bitcoin/bitcoin/doc/gitian-building.md

 Gitian building
 ================

-*Setup instructions for a Gitian build of Dash using a Debian VM or physical system.*
+*Setup instructions for a Gitian build of Dash Core using a Debian VM or physical system.*

 Gitian is the deterministic build process that is used to build the Dash Core executables.
 It provides a way to be reasonably sure that the